Boating, Fishing, and Travel Information for Portland, ME

-Portland Harbor, at the western end of Casco Bay, is the most important port on the coast of Maine.
+Visiting Portland Harbor, at the western end of Casco Bay and the most important port on the coast of Maine, is exciting and fun.
 And it is one busy place: Portland is the second-largest oil port on the East Coast, boasts a large commercial fishing fleet, many cargo and cruise ship berths, and ferries bound for local islands (sadly, none continue to serve Nova Scotia).
-The waterfront thrives as well, offering fine dining, boutique shopping, a vibrant Art District, and just about any kind of provision or marine service imaginable.
+The waterfront thrives as well, offering great restaurants, boutique hotels, unique shopping, a vibrant Arts District, and just about any kind of provision or marine service imaginable.
 With Bon Appetit magazine calling Portland “America’s Foodiest Small Town” in 2009, the dining opportunities alone are worth the visit.

 The city of Portland is on the north side of the inner harbor, with many railroad, bulk, and general cargo terminals and piers.
 South Portland is on the south side of the harbor, with petroleum-handling terminals and pipeline facilities along its waterfront.